Synthetics Are Causing Plastic Pollution

 It’s probably very clear to you now why there must be a change within the fashion and textile industries when it comes to the use of synthetics.
 What makes this challenging is the fact that synthetic clothing currently proves to be exponentially cheaper than natural fibers.
 In addition, many of the countries with the largest amounts of synthetic clothing are developing ones that lack proper wastewater filtering systems.
 The difficulty of reworking the entire modern manufacturing system seems daunting, to say the least.

-Luckily, there are people working to make a difference, such as Raj and Akhil Shah who recently created the company Filium.
-The innovative brand produces eco-friendly alternatives to petroleum and plastic-based clothing through unique technology.
-The duo has established a technology that transforms all natural fabrics (like cotton, linen, and wool) into materials that resist liquids, stains, and odor—without using any harmful chemicals.
+Luckily, there are brands that source only natural and organic fabrics (our list of organic cotton brands here).
+Brands like Filium are using innovative, eco-friendly alternatives to petroleum and plastic-based clothing through a unique technology that transforms all natural fabrics (like cotton, linen, and wool) into materials that resist liquids, stains, and odor—without using any harmful chemicals.
 They call them “supernatural fabrics,” claiming they are able to outperform synthetics.

 Audrey Stanton was born and raised in the Bay Area and is currently based in Los Angeles.
 She works as a freelance writer and has an exciting venture of her own in the works!
 Audrey is deeply passionate about conscious fashion and hopes to continue to spread awareness of ethical consumption.